LASIK

 Who Is a Good Candidate for LASIK Eye Surgery?

-Good candidates for LASIK are adults with a stable glasses or contact lens prescription and healthy eyes, including adequate corneal thickness.
+Good candidates for LASIK are adults with a consistent glasses or contact lens prescription and healthy eyes, including adequate corneal thickness.

 All laser eye surgeries, including LASIK, reshape the cornea so that images properly focus on the retina.
 We’ll discuss with patients which procedure is best suited to the unique contour of their eyes.